-27. MMFMP is classified as a Category "A" project with respect to World Bank OP 4.01, Environmental Assessment.
+34. MMFMP is classified as a Category "A" project with respect to World Bank OP 4.01, Environmental Assessment.
 This categorization is based on the significant number of subprojects to be implemented throughout the Greater Metro Manila area and the resettlement of people in a complex urban environment.
-Scoping and subsequent investigations carried out by DPWH, MMDA and the Task Team indicated that significant social impacts will be associated with resettlement; many, if not most of those residing in waterway areas are informal settlers, who are generally very poor and reliant on income sources in the vicinity of their current locations.
+Scoping and subsequent investigations carried out by DPWH and MMDA indicated that significant social impacts will be associated with resettlement.
+Many, if not most of those residing in waterway areas are informal settlers, who are generally very poor and reliant on income sources in the vicinity of their current locations.
 Environmental impacts associated with pumping station rehabilitation and new pumping station subprojects are expected to be limited to civil works and related activities which are limited and manageable.
 The scope and intensity of social and environmental impacts will vary from subproject to subproject.

-- 28. The full range of cumulative effects for the project will be assessed at a later Project phase; a TOR for cumulative impact assessment follows later in this document. - 29.
+- 35. The full range of cumulative effects for the project will be assessed through a cumulative impact assessment which will be conducted during the second half of project implementation after all drainage areas to be improved under the project have been identified.
+A terms of reference (TOR) for cumulative impact assessment follows later in this document. - 36.
 Impacts from land acquisition will be minimized to the best extent possible, chiefly by keeping resettlement confined to the technical footprint areas needed for optimal performance of the pumping stations.
 Nevertheless, a total number of households to be resettled are estimated at around 2,500 or about 11,500 individuals.